sjlayton/passfort-task/README.md

 ## So how do I actually do this?

+1. Clone this repo

-1. Set your datadog API key to the environment variable "DD_API_KEY"
+2. Set your datadog API key to the environment variable "DD_API_KEY"

      export DD_API_KEY=<apikey>

-2. Start the container with the following command
+3. Start the container with the following command

      sudo -E docker-compose up -d

 Now you should be able to curl http://127.0.0.1:5000 and see the app in action!
 Exciting!
+Metrics should also be being collected in your Datadog account automatically, as well as trace information via the APM module and log analytics via the logging module.

 ## Next steps

-As stated in the requirements, the applications both run a /health endpoint which we should probably be monitoring.
-This could easily be done with the [Datadog http_check module](https://docs.datadoghq.com/integrations/http_check/), as extra checks can be added to the container by following the guide [here](https://docs.datadoghq.com/agent/docker/#configuration-files)
+As stated in the requirements, the applications both run a /health endpoint which we should be monitoring.
+This could easily be done with the [Datadog http_check module](https://docs.datadoghq.com/integrations/http_check/), as extra checks can be added to the container by following the guide [here](https://docs.datadoghq.com/agent/docker/#configuration-files).
+We would then need to configure an alert based on the data collected on this page via the [Create Monitor](https://app.datadoghq.com/monitors#/create) page.